monarc-project/ansible-ubuntu/README.md

   * ``ssh-copy-id ansible@FO``
   * ``ssh-copy-id ansible@RPX``

-At that point you must check that it is possible to connect from the configuration server to the other servers without having to enter a password.
+At that point you can check that it is possible to connect from the configuration server to the other servers without having to enter a password.

 ### Unix groups